sketchpacks/docs/developers/publishing/appcast.md

 > From Sketch v45 onwards Sketch provides an officially supported mechanism for updating plugins within the app.

-Sketch v45 onwards uses Sparkle Appcast feeds to update plugins.
+Sketch v45 onwards uses Sparkle appcast feeds to update plugins.
 To take advantage of native Sketch updates, you must provide an appcast file and include it in your plugins manifest.

+Sketchpacks can automate this process for you by generating, maintaining, and serving your plugins appcast feed to the Sketch community.
+The appcast feed also provides analytics about your plugins activity and retention stats.

+This guide will get you setup using the Sketchpacks appcast feed and measuring your plugins activity and retention.

+## Setting up your appcast feed

-Sketchpacks can help automate this process by generating the appcast for you and serving it from a HTTPS endpoint.
-To take advantage of the Sketchpacks Appcast feed, add the appcast API endpoint for your plugin to the `appcast` property in your manifest.
+To take advantage of the Sketchpacks Appcast feed, add our API endpoint to your `manifest.json` or `package.json` file under the `appcast` property.

-The Sketchpacks API endpoint for a plugins appcast is:
+Here is the Sketchpacks API endpoint for plugin appcasts:
 ```
 https://api.sketchpacks.com/v1/plugins/:identifier/appcast
 ```

+**You must use the unique identifier for your plugin to reference the appcast feed.**

+Sketchpacks uses the plugin identifier in your `manifest.json` or `package.json` files as the `:identifier` in the API endpoints.
+See the section on [plugin identifiers](./identifiers.md) for more information.

-For example, here is an excerpt from the manifest of the [Copy Framer Code](https://sketchpacks.com/perrysmotors/copy-framer-code) plugin, which is using the Sketchpacks appcast feed:
+Here is an example manifest from the plugin [Copy Framer Code](https://sketchpacks.com/perrysmotors/copy-framer-code), which is using the Sketchpacks appcast feed:

 ```json
 {